 If you are already missing the light, Morracle can give you a break.
 It’s a free metal font with an elegant vibe, inspired by the ink hand-drawing!
 In this pack, you get source files in TTF and OTF formats, web fonts support, bonus shapes in AI, EPS, and PNG, and even a video tutorial you can check out for a hint if you’re new at this generosity fair!
 You can use this awesome heavy metal font for hero images, labeling, wedding invitations, clothing, movie screens, film titles, album covers, logos, and so much more.

 Inspired by metal fonts aesthetic and classic designs in blackletter, this very heavy metal font should have any of your thrashing punk or biker designs — screaming, headbanging while throwing up the metal horns!
 Well, you see for yourself what effect it makes.
 From the technical side, Ironpunch is a design treasure, coming in .OTF and .TTF formats with a brand new bonus set of splatter brushes for Adobe Illustrator.
 It’s an all-caps font, but has this ever stopped you from making something incredible?
 Like themed merchandise designs, sportswear, or anything.

-A design blogger and editor, who has an eye for the trends and feels what you want to read and learn.
-She’s in love with a good text, so be sure there won’t be empty talk, only precisely picked content.
+The Designest editor and passionate design blogger and, who has an eye for the trends and knows in advance what you want to read.
+She's in love with a good text, perfect visuals, and inspiring stories that energize the industry.